lJuanGB/juangarciabonilla.com/README.txt

 Stellar by HTML5 UP
 html5up.net | @ajlkn
-Free for personal and comercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 Say hello to Stellar, a slick little one-pager with a super vibrant color palette (which